tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 ### Encryption with a PRF

 The simplest encryption scheme is the one-time pad.
 One problem with this scheme is that we can only encrypt one message.
-A PRF lets us get around this limitation, by letting us generate new pads on demand.
+A PRF bypasses this limitation, by letting us generate new pads on demand.

 Given a PRF over $\mathcal{X}$ and $\mathcal{Y}$, with $\mathcal{Y}$ some type where $\oplus$ makes sense, we can define